wooorm/comma-separated-tokens/readme.md

 ### `parse(value)`

-Parse comma-separated tokens (`string`) to an array of strings, according to the [spec][].
+Parse comma separated tokens (`string`) to an array of strings, according to the [spec][].

 ### `stringify(values[, options])`

-Compile an array of strings to comma-separated tokens (`string`).
+Compile an array of strings to comma separated tokens (`string`).
 Handles empty items at start or end correctly.
 Note that it’s not possible to specify initial or final whitespace per value.